cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 |
 | risible
 | Definition: such as to provoke laughter.
 |
-| ludicrous
-| Definition: so foolish, unreasonable, or out of place as to be amusing.
-| Usage: It’s ludicrous that I have been fined for riding bicycle on the lane.
-| Synonyms: ridiculous
-|
 | checkmate
 | Definition: a position in which one player cannot prevent his or her king being captured and therefore loses the game. [将军]